jkells/nagios-plugin-ntbackup/README.md

 Configuration
 -------------
-* Update the BACKUP_DIRECTORY constant in check_nt_backup.rb to point to NTBackup log directory.
-This directory is in the userprofile of the user account that runs NTBackup.
+* Update the BACKUP_DIRECTORY constant in check_nt_backup.rb to point to the NTBackup log directory.
+This directory is in the user profile of the user account that runs NTBackup.
 * If you don't run backups every night you may need to adjust the MAX_AGE constant in the script.

-Example Config File
+Example NSC.ini
 -------------------
-This is a sample NSC.ini file.
 In a default installation it will be here: C:\Program Files\NSClient++\

 The following is a minimalist NSC.ini file.
 This will get you up and running but you should probably configure NSC++ with a proper allowed_hosts directive and a password.